Interstate 10 in Louisiana: History

+Timeline

+Reconstruction of the portion at the I-610 Split vicinity was undertaken in the late 1990s.
+Also in the late 1990s, further work was done on the expressway as two ramps were constructed, connecting West I-10 to West Business U.S. 90 and westbound Claiborne Avenue (West US 90), replacing an earlier, more dangerous ramp.
+The direct ramp from 90B East to I-10 East was completed by 1989.

 In the aftermath of Hurricane Katrina, the I-10 Twin Span Bridge, a portion of I-10 between New Orleans and Slidell, spanning the eastern end of Lake Pontchartrain, was severely damaged, causing a break in I-10 at that point.
 Unlike the Escambia Bay Bridge (east of Pensacola, Florida and damaged by Hurricane Ivan), which is a major artery, I-12 is available to bypass New Orleans.
 Taking I-12 to the Lake Pontchartrain Causeway allowed entry and exit to and from the Greater New Orleans area from the East.
 On October 14, 2005, at 3:00 pm, the eastbound span was reopened to two way traffic.
 On January 6, 2006, at 6:00 am, both lanes of the westbound span were reopened to traffic using temporary metal trusses and road panels to replace damaged sections.
 This restored all four lanes of the I-10 Twin Span for normal traffic with a 45 mph speed limit for the westbound lanes and 60 mph for the eastbound lanes.
 Oversized and overweight traffic was prohibited until a new permanent six-lane span replaced the two temporarily repaired spans.
 The eastbound span opened to traffic on July 9, 2009, and the westbound span opened on April 7, 2010, with the old bridge being permanently closed.
 The approaches to the westbound lanes were completed with a ribbon cutting ceremony on September 8, 2011, and the opening of all six lanes the next morning.
 The old Twin Span will be demolished in the near future.
 In 2014, the Louisiana State Legislature officially named the Twin Span as the Frank Davis "Naturally N'Awlins" Memorial Bridge.

 A $68.9 million three-year construction project was completed between Causeway Boulevard and the 17th Street Canal in Metairie, Louisiana.
 It added new lanes in both directions and improve the exit and entrance ramps at Causeway and Bonnabel Boulevard.